The Tale of Cross-eyed Lefty from Tula and the Steel Flea: Synopsis

 The flea is given to the czar, to whom Lefty explains that he needs to look closer and closer at the flea to see what they have achieved.
 He winds it up and finds that it doesn't move.
 He discovers that, without any microscopes ("We are poor people"), Lefty and his accomplices managed to put appropriately sized horseshoes (with the craftsmen's engraved signatures) on the flea (Lefty made the nails, which cannot be seen since they are so small), which amazes the Tsar and the English (even though the flea now cannot dance as it used to).
 Lefty then gets an invitation and travels to England to study the English way of life and technical accomplishments.
 The English hosts try to talk him into staying in England, but he feels homesick and returns to Russia at the earliest opportunity.
 On the way back, he engages in a drinking duel with an English sailor, arriving in Saint Petersburg.
 The sailor is treated well, but the authorities finding no identification on Lefty and believing him to be a common drunkard, send him off to die in a hospital for unknowns.

 The sailor, after sobering up, decides to find his new friend, and with the aid of Platov they locate him.
-While dying (his head is smashed from being thrown onto the pavement), he tells them to tell the Emperor to stop having his soldiers clean their muskets with crushed brick (after he sees a dirty gun in England and realizes it fires so well because they keep it oily).
-The message never arrives, however, because the man who had to inform the Emperor never does.
-Leskov comments that the Crimean War might have turned out differently if the message had been delivered.
+While dying (his head is smashed from being thrown onto the pavement), he tells the doctor to tell the Emperor to stop having his soldiers clean their muskets with crushed brick (after he sees a dirty gun in England and realizes it fires so well because they keep it oily).
+The message never reaches the Emperor, however, because the war minister tells the doctor to mind his own business.
+Leskov comments (in the tale) that the Crimean War might have turned out differently if the message had been delivered.
 The story ends with Leskov commenting on the replacement of good, hard-earned labor and creativity with machines.

-Style
+Commentary

+In his letter to the editor, Leskov mentioned that critics alleged that the story is a retelling of an "old and well-known legend".
+Leskov retorted that there was nothing of the kind, and the only thing known is a quip "The English made a flea of steel, and our Tula people shod it and sent it back to them".